Bread Dad

 • Make sure to use 3 large bananas (not 3 medium bananas).
 Otherwise, your banana bread muffins without butter might turn out to be a little dry.

-• Optional – Or you can sprinkle some mini chocolate chips, chopped walnuts, coarse/large crystal sugar (i.e. turbinado sugar), etc. on top of the batter within each muffin baking cup (before you put the muffin trays into the oven).
+• Optional – Or you can sprinkle some mini chocolate chips, chopped walnuts, coarse/large crystal sugar (e.g. turbinado sugar), etc. on top of the batter within each muffin baking cup (before you put the muffin trays into the oven).

 • Optional – If your bananas are not super ripe, some people like to add 1 teaspoon of ground cinnamon in order to “cover up” the missing banana flavor.